vietanhvo/HeroesGame_Backend/README.md

 ## Prerequisites

-We know that installation all thing is complicated and take a long time.
-Therefore, we Dockerized everything for convenience.
+We understand that installing everything is hard, time-consuming, and prone to conflict.
+As a result, we Dockerized everything for ease of use.
 * Git
 * Docker